SmartWebCodder/OnePay/README.md

 A Flutter App project.

-This project is a starting point for a Flutter App
+This project is a starting point for a Flutter Application